The last day of our European trip was spent in London, one of my most favorite cities. I’ve been there countless times, and never tire of visiting.

 It was much cosier in the lounge that day, so we were happy to be inside.

 Before I continue, I need to explain a little about the afternoon tea menu to my audience outside of the the UK.
 Most of you probably don’t know who John Whaite is, so telling you that the menu was created by him in honor of the Queen’s 90th birthday won’t mean much.
-However, John Whaite is a pretty impressive person; not only did he win the third series of The Great British Bake Off (if you’ve never seen this show, you are really missing out), but he turned down a place at Oxford university to earn a first class law degree at University of Manchester and then attended Le Cordon Bleu.
+However, John Whaite is a pretty impressive person.
+Not only did he win the third series of The Great British Bake Off (if you’ve never seen this show, you are really missing out), but he turned down a place at Oxford university to earn a first class law degree at University of Manchester.
+Then he attended Le Cordon Bleu.
 I told you–impressive, right?
 He’s also written three cookbooks and currently co-hosts a TV cooking show!

 One thing I especially like about John Whaite is his perspective on food, because I have always felt that “less is more” when it comes to cooking and baking.